Messi–Ronaldo rivalry

 Journalists and pundits regularly argue the individual merits of both players in an attempt to establish who they believe is the best player in modern football or ever.
 Regardless of preference, football critics generally agree that they are both the best players of their generation, outperforming their peers by a significant margin.
 Ronaldo has received praise for his physical attributes, goalscoring skills, and impact across multiple leagues, while Messi is lauded for his combination of dribbling, playmaking and goalscoring.
 Some commentators choose to analyse the differing physiques and playing styles of the two, while part of the debate revolves around the contrasting personalities of the two players; Ronaldo is sometimes described as someone of temperamental character while Messi is considered to have a more reserved personality.
 Several commentators and players opined that Messi settled the debate after leading Argentina to victory at the 2022 FIFA World Cup, although many continue to view the rivalry as a matter of personal perspective and lasting legacy.

-The rivalry has been compared to past global sports rivalries such as the Ali–Frazier rivalry in boxing, the Prost–Senna rivalry in motorsport, and the tennis rivalry between of Federer and Nadal.
+The rivalry has been compared to past global sports rivalries such as the Ali–Frazier rivalry in boxing, the Prost–Senna rivalry in motorsport, and the Federer–Nadal rivalry in tennis.

 History

 Origins

 In 2007, Ronaldo and Messi finished as runners-up to AC Milan's Kaká in both the Ballon d'Or, an award rewarded to the player voted as the best in the world by an international panel of sports journalists, and the FIFA World Player of the Year, an award voted for by coaches and captains of international teams.
 In an interview that year, Messi was quoted as saying that "Cristiano Ronaldo is an extraordinary player and it would be brilliant to be in the same team as him."
 They first played in a game against each other when Manchester United were drawn to play Barcelona in the 2007–08 UEFA Champions League semi-finals and were immediately pitted as major rivals.
 Ronaldo missed a penalty in the first leg, but United eventually advanced to the final via a Paul Scholes goal.

 The 2009 UEFA Champions League final was contested between Manchester United and Barcelona on 27 May 2009 at the Stadio Olimpico in Rome, Italy.
 The match, described as a "dream clash", was again hyped as the latest battle between the two, this time to settle who was the best player in the world.
-Ronaldo explained to always go out on to the field believing he is the best.
-"For me, you have to have that confidence at all times.
+Ronaldo explained his belief in being the best player: "For me, you have to have that confidence at all times.
 That's what makes me the player I am."
 Messi's club-mate Xavi sided with his fellow Barcelona player: "Messi is the best player in the world by a distance, he's the No1."
 Manchester United manager Alex Ferguson was more diplomatic, praising both players as being amongst the world's elite talents.
 Barca successfully kept United at arm's length to win 2–0, with Messi scoring a rare header for his team's second goal.